 There are many ways to create meaningful choices.
 For me, it all boils down to giving the player options to explore.
 In a puzzle environment, I want to get the player thinking, "Maybe I can do this.
 Maybe I can do that."

 Creating meaningful choices in puzzle design comes down to making the puzzles focus on the player's creativity and discovery.

 In The True Slime King, many of the levels are about solving complex puzzles (making the player simply figure out how to reaching the end of the level).
 These puzzle-focused levels are inherently about the player's exploration of possibilities.

 Another thing that works well to facilitate creativity and discovery is to set up expectations and then throw the player a curve ball.
 Give the player time to become confident in doing something a certain way.
 Then, slightly change the situation so their old strategy doesn't quite work any more.
-This allows the player to become skilled through a natural progression, rather than stagnating and becoming bored, or having too much thrust upon the player at once to the point they get overwhelmed.
-By building up and destroying expectations, you free the player up to explore the depths of the game mechanics in a way that is rewarding for the player.
+This allows the player to become skilled through a natural progression, rather than stagnating and becoming bored or feeling overwhelmed with too much new information thrust upon them all at once.
+By building up expectations and then destroying them, you free the player up to explore the depths of the game mechanics in a way that is rewarding for the player.